 Cultivating your show across important podcast platforms is an essential part of building an audience.
 You can set your show up for success by offering your show to the big names first.
-So, this is a good place to start examining your options.
+So, this is a good place to start examining your options when you're ready to make your podcast.

 Spotify is a tremendous platform for streaming music. in 2019, the platform expanded to appeal to its fellow podcasters and their listeners.
 If you are an avid podcaster, follow the step-by-step guide ahead to help you start on the right foot.